 Both regular and macro mode images come out very sharp with pleasing colors.
 It’s really a testament to third-party lenses these days, how much they have come along and at this price point, the Sigma Macro 105mm f/2.8 EX DG OS HSM does extremely well in both regular and macro mode.

-The image stabilization system on this lens may jump around at times, but it’s really the only downside.
+The image stabilization system on the Sigma Macro 105mm f/2.8 EX DG OS HSM may jump around at times, but it’s really the only downside.
 Images look very sharp even when wide open and stopped down are sharp across the frame.
 Having built-in macro facilities truly extends the range of this lens.
-If you’re happy with a third party lens and it is fully compatible with your camera body, then the Sigma Macro 105mm f/2.8 EX DG OS HSM could be a good choice for both regular and macro work.